Woo, you’ve finally decided to take the plunge and start a freelance writing career! Congrats!

 - What pages to include in your freelance writer website

 - Ways to promote your freelance writer website

 The Importance of a Freelance Writer Website + Freelance Writing Portfolio

-Creating a writing website and portfolio are important for freelance writers to have for several reasons.
+Creating a writing website and portfolio is important for freelance writers to have for several reasons.
 First, whether a side hustle or a full-time gig, freelance writers need to position themselves as business owners rather than employees.
-By utilizing a website just as any other business would, you’re showing potential clients that you are a business providing services to other businesses.
+By utilizing a website just like any other business would, you’re showing potential clients that you are a business providing services to other businesses.
 Rather than acting as an employee, freelance writers are cultivating business relationships with potential clients.